Colorado & Regional Art

 The small, but growing number of artists in Denver and Colorado Springs led to the formation of art organizations in both cities.
 In 1876 John Harrison Mills organized the Academy of Fine Arts Association of Colorado in Denver, an informal organization of artists, architects and leading professionals.
 Supplementing its work was the Denver Sketch Club (1880) reorganized a year later as the Colorado Association.
 It was supplanted by several short-lived groups after the mid-1880s, including the Denver Art Club and the Denver Paint and Clay Club.

 In 1891 Harriet Winslow Hayden and Emma Richardson Cherry spearheaded the Le Brun Club in Denver, the state’s first all-female art group.
 Named after the 18th-century French portraitist, Madame Vigée Lebrun, the group sought greater recognition and exhibition opportunities for the city’s women artists, including Henrietta Bromwell, Ida de Steiguer, Katherine Smalley and Elisabeth Spalding.
-Two years later Mrs. Cherry hosted a studio meeting resulting in the establishment of the Denver Artists’ Club.
-Comprising 13 charter members, its annual exhibitions attracted the participation of noted American artists outside Colorado such as William Merritt Chase, Arthur Davies, Robert Henri, Ernest Lawson, Robert Reid and J. Alden Weir, as well as a major showing of paintings by the Taos Society from neighboring New Mexico.
+Two years later Mrs. Cherry hosted a studio meeting resulting in the establishment of the Artists’ Club of Denver.
+Comprising thirteen charter members, its annual exhibitions attracted the participation of noted American artists outside Colorado such as William Merritt Chase, Arthur Davies, Robert Henri, Ernest Lawson, Robert Reid and J. Alden Weir, as well as a major showing of paintings by the Taos Society from neighboring New Mexico.
 In 1917 the Club became the Denver Art Association and the Denver Art Museum in 1923.

-In 1912 Abigail Holman, who had studied at the École Nationale Supérieure des Beaux-Arts in Paris, founded the Fine Arts Academy of Denver.
+In 1912, Abigail Holman, who had studied at the École Nationale Supérieure des Beaux-Arts in Paris, founded the Fine Arts Academy of Denver.
 It was superseded during World War I by the Denver Academy of Fine and Applied Arts whose faculty comprised several of the city’s leading professional artists, John E. Thompson, Robert A. Graham and David Spivak.
 In 1924 H.A.W.
 Manard renamed the academy the Chappell School of Art after its new location at Chappell House, which Chappell family members had donated in 1922 as the headquarters of the Denver Art Association in the city’s Capitol Hill neighborhood.
 Attracting the support of the community’s leading artists, the art school provided them with employment opportunities and helped to quickly establish its professional reputation.
 Faculty members included Laura Gilpin, Anne Van Briggle Ritter, Arnold Rönnebeck, David Spivak, Paul St. Gaudens and John E. Thompson.

 Charlotte and Susan Leaming, alumnae of the School of the Art Institute of Chicago, established the Colorado Springs Academy of Art in 1912.
 In addition to their pedagogical activities, they organized exhibitions of Colorado Springs artists in 1914 and 1915, resulting in the formation of the Colorado Springs Art Club that later united with the Colorado Springs Art Society.